5long/sup-wiki/Home.md

 gem install sup
 ```

 If that does not work, please see below for platform specific instructions.
-If you want to run the latest development or install from git please read [[Running from git]].
+Or you can refer to the [[general installation process|Installation:-General-Process]].

 ### Platform specific instructions